-For more than 29 years, Quinn Emanuel has been home of one of the most successful government contract practices in the country.
+For more than 30 years, Quinn Emanuel has been one of the most successful government contract practices in the country.
 Dispute resolution of government contract controversies depends on specialized forums and a particularized body of law; yet success depends on litigation strategies used in commercial litigation.
-In other words, winning government contracts litigation should involve a felicitous blending of knowledge and litigation expertise.
+In other words, winning government contracts litigation should involve an experienced blend of knowledge and general litigation expertise.
 Our firm is an expert in both skills.

 Our representations of government contractors have involved virtually all the substantive issues arising out of doing business with governments.
 Such issues come into play both in lawsuits involving government agencies directly and in disputes between commercial parties, such as subcontractors and prime contractors, in which the relationship derives from a government contract and its use of "flow-down" provisions.
 We have substantial expertise in government accounting, cost allowability, defective pricing, claims identification and analysis, intellectual property protection, bid protests, debarment and suspension, contract terminations, and contract changes.
 Our experience also covers all key industry sectors – aerospace and defense, electronics, IT, communications, technical services, financial, construction, transportation, health care and the life sciences fields.
 We have tried cases in all of the major government contract forums.

 A significant portion of our work in this area relates to matters alleging criminal or civil fraud.
 Those matters typically involve complex accounting issues springing from the regulatory overlay peculiar to government contracting.
 We represent industry leaders as well as small and emerging companies and organizations.
 Many of our partners are former assistant U.S. attorneys who bring to bear their extensive experience in trying criminal and civil False Claims Act cases.
 Additionally, we have been significantly involved in international procurement disputes, appearing before the International Chamber of Commerce, the London Court of International Arbitration and, in one long trial, the Federal Court of Australia.